I NEED TO CATCH A GIANT BLUEFIN TUNA

 Day Trips:

 Reservation: Bring confirmation of your booking, payment, or reservation.
+Email or otherwise.

 Motion Sickness Meds: Bonine is great.
 Take one at bedtime and another an hour before boarding if you’re prone.
-If you are REALLY prone, talk to your doctor about the patch.
+If you are REALLY prone, talk to your doctor about "the patch".

 Cash: Bring cash for tips (15-20% of ticket cost), rental gear ($10-30), tackle ($5-10), and fish processing fees (usually $10-50).
 Some boats take Venmo, but all accept cash.